Market Street, Fore Street, Park Hill and St. John's Walk

 The area west of the Marquis was occupied for a long time by the Middle Spine which ran westwards from the pub, It consisted of the two Judd's Cottages (facing Market Street), a terrace of 8 cottages facing Fore Street, and another terrace of 9 cottages.
 All of these are shown on the 1875, 1920 and 1947 O.S. maps.
 The group of 9 had been demolished by 1958 to make way for a parking lot and the remaining 8 disappeared during the post-1969 redevelopment of Market Street.
 They were replaced with another parking lot.
 While the lots are always full, as every inch of parking space is in the U.K., the removal of the buildings of the Middle Spine destroyed the visual continuity of what was previously a much more attractive street.

 5-9 Market Street.
-At the end of the 19th century Robert Aplin ran Piper's Mill in the Sheering Road, and a bakery at the west end of this mid 18th century, By 1910 this had been taken over by Seeley's Bakery and Confectionary, perhaps because Aplin's daughter married a Seeley.
+In the mid-19th century Robert Aplin, who owned Piper's Mill in the Sheering Road, operated a bakery at the west end of this mid 18th century range.
+In 1910 his daughter married a Seeley, and the business became Seeley's Bakery and Confectionary.
 In the 1920s the business was taken over by Steve Martin, who had previously operated a bakery in the High Street.
 His premises occupied the largest part of the building and Boulevard Chemists the remaining portion.
 Both businesses faced south onto Fore Street.
 The building was converted into three cottages in the early 1970s during the reconstruction of High and Market Streets by the Harlow Development Corporation.

 St. John's Walk